adrianyau/SQL-Final-Project/starting_with_questions.md

-I find that it is difficult to find a pattern in the products sold because there is missing information from cities, countries, and both, but there were orders applied.
-Had this missing information be available in the dataset, I think it would affect the results on what would be the top product in their respective cities and countries.
+Similar to Question 3 in the 'starting_with_questions.md' file, I would think that the missing information could alter the top-selling products between cities and countries.